MisledWater79/ExtraWorlds/README.md

 🟢 The ability to make Legacy/Infinite/Flat/Void worlds

+🔴 The ability to work on custom IPs (I know it's pretty sad but I do plan on getting this done asap)

 🔴 World specific addons and packs

 🔴 Transfer data accross worlds such as player data or other data